What’s Up With My Doctor?

 about a huge black hole in their training, they

-care rationing and its cookie-cutter standards of
+regimentation and rationing, and its cookie-cutter standards of

 care (which care nothing for actual outcomes).